JaganSivanantham/wishlist-app/README.md

 # Wishlist Application
+This app is hosted in web
+---
+Link to the app: https://wishlist-frontend.netlify.app/
+---
-Link to the app: https://wishlist-frontend.netlify.app/ A full-stack web application for users to create, manage, and share their personal wishlists.
+A full-stack web application for users to create, manage, and share their personal wishlists.

 ---